SIDN/dmap-site/index.md

 We have developed [Dmap](http://Dmap.sidnlabs.nl) as a project with [SIDN Labs](https://sidnlabs.nl), the research arm of [SIDN](https://sidn.nl), the .nl top-level domain registry.

 We are more than happy to make Dmap availble for researchers, both code and binaries.
-We just don't  want it be used commercially.
+We just would not like it to be used commercially.

 Therefore, if you are a reseracher, just do the following:
   1. Send a request to sidnlabs at sidn .nl stating how you intend to use Dmap *using your university/resarch institution* e-mail address.